Stanko/kaplay-inspector/README.md

 # Kaplay Inspector

-A dev tool for [Kaplay](https://kaplayjs.com/) which allows you to explore and inspect the game object tree.
+A dev tool for [Kaplay](https://kaplayjs.com/) which allows you to explore and inspect the game object tree real time.

 ![Kaplay inspector in action](./public/screenshot.png)